The wrapped Fukaya category of plumbings

 When $\cC$ is a dg category, and $S$ is a subset of closed degree zero morphisms in $\cC$, there exists a dg category $\cC[S^{-1}]$, known as the {\em dg localization} of $\cC$ at the morphisms in $S$.
 This localization is essentially obtained from $\cC$ by inverting morphisms in $S$.
 For a precise definition, one can refer to sources such as \cite{toen} or \cite{hocolim}.
 The dg localization is unique up to quasi-equivalence, and its existence is established in \cite{toen-morita}.
 One advantage of considering semifree dg category $\cC$ is that we can explicitly describe $\cC[S^{-1}]$. \begin{prp}[\cite{hocolim}] When $\cC$ is a semifree dg category, and $S = \{g_i \colon A_i \to B_i\}$ is a subset of closed degree zero morphisms in $\cC$, the dg localization $\cC[S^{-1}]$ can be viewed as the semifree extension of $\cC$ by the morphisms $g'_i, \hat{g}_i, \check{g}_i, \bar{g}_i$

 for each $i$, whose gradings and differentials are

 \end{prp}

-Similar to localizations, semifreeness allows us to have an explicit formula for colimits. \begin{prp}[\cite{hocolim}] For dg categories $\cA, \cB, \cC$, with a dg functor $\alpha\colon\cC\to\cA$ and a semifree extension $\beta\colon\cC\to\cB$ by a set of objects $R$ and a set of morphisms $S$, the colimit
+Similar to localizations, semifreeness allows us to have an explicit formula for colimits.
+Moreover, because of the semifreeness, the colimits are homotopy colimits that we would like to compute.
+See Remark \ref{rmk colimit}. \begin{prp}[\cite{hocolim}] For dg categories $\cA, \cB, \cC$, with a dg functor $\alpha\colon\cC\to\cA$ and a semifree extension $\beta\colon\cC\to\cB$ by a set of objects $R$ and a set of morphisms $S$, the colimit

 is the semifree extension of $\cA$ by the same sets $R$ and $S$.
 In $\cD$, the domains, codomains, gradings, and differentials of the morphisms in $S$ are determined in a straightforward manner. \end{prp}